Pierre Bergé: Political views

+Philanthropy and cultural interests

 Bergé later served as President of the association of the friends of Institut François-Mitterrand.
 In 1993, he helped to launch the magazine Globe Hebdo.

 A longtime fan and patron of opera, Mitterrand appointed Bergé president of Opéra Bastille on 31 August 1988.
 He retired from the post in 1994, becoming honorary president of the Paris National Opera.
-He served as president of the Médiathèque Musicale Mahler, a non-profit library with extensive collections relating to 19th and 20th century music.
-He was also president of the Comité Jean Cocteau, and the exclusive owner of all the moral rights of all of Jean Cocteau's works.
+He was president of the Médiathèque Musicale Mahler, a non-profit library with extensive collections relating to 19th and 20th century music.
+He was president of the Comité Jean Cocteau, and the owner of the moral rights of all of Jean Cocteau's works.